Land Rover Discovery: Discovery 3 / LR3 (2004–2009)

 A 2008–2009 facelifted model of the Discovery 3 offered a Harman/Kardon stereo system upgrade, six-CD changer, clear side indicator lights, and body-colour bumpers.

 A driverless version of the LR3 finished 4th in the DARPA Urban Challenge.

+Safety

 Discovery 4 / LR4 (2009–2016)

-The Discovery 4 (called the LR4 in North America and the Middle East) is an updated version of the Discovery 3.
+The Discovery 4 (called LR4 in North America and the Middle East) is an updated version of the Discovery 3.

 Using the same Integrated Body Frame structure, the new Discovery has altered front and rear light units and a restyled front grille and bumper to adopt the same smoother, rounder style as also adopted for the 2010 Range Rover and Range Rover Sport.
 The Discovery 4 also retains the body-coloured wheel arches and bumpers as the late Discovery 3s (early D3s had black plastic trim).
 Optional Daylight Running Lamps can be specified whilst LED lights feature prominently in both front and rear lamp units.